Frederick Stanley, 16th Earl of Derby: Marriage and issue

-Her Ladyship remained and several of their children lived in Canada throughout his term as Governor-General.
-She was responsible for the foundation of the Lady Stanley Institute for Trained Nurses in Ottawa, Ontario, as well as a Maternity Hospital.
+Her Ladyship, whom Wilfrid Laurier described as "an able and witty woman", remained and several of their children lived in Canada throughout his term as Governor-General.
+She founded the Lady Stanley Institute for Trained Nurses on Rideau Street, the first nursing school in Ottawa, as well as a Maternity Hospital.
+She was also an enthusiastic fan of hockey games at the Rideau Rink.
 She was president of the $4,000 fund instituted by the women of Canada for the presentation of a wedding gift to the present Prince and Princess of Wales: a sleigh, robes, harnesses and horses and a canoe.
 In 1890 Prince George of Wales (the future King George V) was their guest at Rideau Hall.
 In 1903 King Edward VII was their guest at their residence in St James's Square.

 Derby died on 14 June 1908, aged 67, and was succeeded by his eldest son, Edward, who also became a distinguished politician.
 Lady Derby died on 17 April 1922.

 Legacy

 After Edward Whymper made the first ascent of Stanley Peak in 1901, he named the mountain after Lord Derby.
 Vancouver's Stanley Park and Stanley Theatre were also named after him, as was Stanley Park, Blackpool.

 The Preston Squadron of cadets at the Royal Military College Saint-Jean was named in his honour.
 Stanley Park, Liverpool, an area that famously separates Anfield and Goodison Park, the home grounds of English Premier League football teams Liverpool F.C. and Everton F.C., was named after him.
 Stanley House Inn, named for Lord Stanley and was built as his summer residence in 1888 along the Cascapedia River.

 The Dominion Hockey Challenge Cup is today known as the Stanley Cup and is awarded to the winning team of the National Hockey League playoffs each season.
 In October 2017, Lord Stanley's Gift Monument was erected in Ottawa at Sparks Street and Elgin Street, near the location of the dinner party announcing the Cup at the Russell House, which has since been demolished.

 Stanley Quay, later renamed Stanley Street, in Brisbane, Australia, was named after him when he was Colonial Secretary.